CatalysmsServerManager/docs/docs/en/CPM/README.md

 │   └── steam-rootca.cer
 ```
 ::: warning
 Make sure the CSMM\_Patrons folder has the ModInfo.xml and CSMM\_Patrons.dll file!

+For Crossplay servers remove the Config folder.
+Console clients cannot connect if an xml mod is present!
 :::

 4\.
 Restart your server.